goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 Finally, we examine the formulation of $\beta$-reduction in the LN presentation of the $\lamy$ calculus.
 Since we only want to perform $\beta$-reduction on valid $\lamy$ terms, the inductive definition of $\beta$-reduction in the LN mechanization now includes the precondition that the terms appearing in the reduction are well formed:$\\$

 <div class="Definition" head="$\beta$-reduction (LN)">
-$L$ is a finite set of atoms in the following definition:
 \begin{center}
     \AxiomC{$M \red M'$}
     \AxiomC{$\trm (N)$}